Photo Session Locations

 Crowds: Low

-Environment: Trail through lush aspen grove, sage meadow w/ panoramic views of the Gore Range
+Environment: Trail through an aspen grove plus sage meadow w/ panoramic views of the Gore Range

 Note: This location is incredible for fall color.